-Pre-Nursing Advisors: Academic Advising, (269) 927-8128
+Pre-Nursing Advisors: Academic Advising, Advisor@lakemichigancollege.edu

-Health Sciences Administrative Coordinator, Erin McGuire, (269) 927-8768, healthsciences@lakemichigancollege.edu
+Health Sciences Office Staff, healthsciences@lakemichigancollege.edu

 There are special admission requirements for the Nursing program.
 Acceptance into this program is competitive and based on a point system.
 Applicants are awarded points based on grades earned in program specific prerequisite coursework.
 All accepted students are required to pass a criminal background check and drug screen prior to admission into the program.
-Contact Academic Advising at ext.
-8128 or the Health Science office at ext.
-8768 for complete details.
-Please note: All non-native English speaking students must take the TOEFL prior to the required HESI A2.
+Contact Academic Advising at

+Advisor@lakemichigancollege.edu or the Health Science at healthsciences@lakemichigancollege.edu for complete details.
+Please note: All non-native English-speaking students must take the TOEFL prior to the required HESI A2.
 Please contact the ESL Program to schedule testing at esl@lakemichigancollege.edu or call 269-927-4557.
 Please plan ahead when taking both the HESI A2 and the TOEFL exam.

 Degree Requirements Credit Hours

 General Education Requirements

 Biology 101, Biological Science, or

 Biology 110, Basic Human Anatomy & Physiology 4

 English 101, English Composition 3

 English 102, English Composition 3

 Humanities/Fine Arts 3

 Mathematics 122, Intermediate Algebra, or

 Mathematics 123, Quantitative Reasoning 4

 Psychology 201, Introduction to Psychology 3

 Major Requirements

 Biology 205, Human Anatomy 4

 Biology 206, Principles of Human Physiology 4

 Chemistry 104, Fundamentals of General, Organic and Biochemistry y4

 Health 121, Calculations for Healthcare Professionals 1

 Nursing 131, Nursing Pharmacology I 2

 Nursing 136, Nursing Pharmacology II 2

 Nursing 180, Nursing Fundamentals 6

 Nursing 181, Medical-Surgical Nursing I 5

 Nursing 182, Community Mental Health Nursing 3

 Nursing 290, Advanced Health Assessment 1

 Nursing 291, Medical-Surgical Nursing II 4

 Nursing 292, Maternal and Child Nursing 5

 Nursing 293, Medical-Surgical Nursing III 4

 Nursing 294, Medical-Surgical Nursing IV 5

-Nursing 288, Current Issues in Nursing or

-Nursing 289, Current Issues in Nursing (Online) 1
+Nursing 288, Current Issues in Nursing 1

-Note: Students must have at least a "C" grade in all courses required for the nursing degree.
+Note: Students must have at least a "C +" grade in all courses required for the nursing degree.
 There is also a ten-year time limit on science and math courses accepted for program entrance.

-\Chemistry 105, Fundamentals of Inorganic Chemistry, if taken prior to Fall 2010, may be substituted for Chemistry 104 requirement.
+Chemistry 105, Fundamentals of Inorganic Chemistry, if taken prior to Fall 2010, may be substituted for Chemistry 104 requirement.
 Chemistry 111 or a transfer equivalent may also be substituted for Chemistry 104.

 Entrance into each semester of Nursing classes requires completion of all courses, including General Education courses, from the previous semester, according to the course sequence.
 General Education courses may be taken earlier, but not later, than listed.
 The following course sequences are recommended if you want to complete the entire AAS RN in two years.
-It is a rigorous schedule and many students prefer to ease the load by completing some or all of the general education requirements prior to beginning nursing classes.
+It is a rigorous schedule, and many students prefer to ease the load by completing some or all the general education requirements prior to beginning nursing classes.
 An advisor will help you make necessary changes to this sample schedule.